AvatarHurden/keypirinha-currency/README.md

 ### v1.1

 * Allow decimal amounts to be inserted (using either a comma or a period)
-* Result formatted to 2 decimal places
 * Added copy actions
+* Added configuration for default currencies

 ### v1.0